What is Chargeback Representment?

 For our purposes here, there are three types of merchants:

-Merchants who offer physical goods for sale
+- Merchants who offer physical goods for sale

-Merchants who offer digital goods, like software or website subscriptions
+- Merchants who offer digital goods, like software or website subscriptions

-Merchants who offer digital services, like online marketing or debt counseling
+- Merchants who offer digital services, like online marketing or debt counseling

 Each type of merchant has different forms of evidence to gather and present when fighting a chargeback, but some evidence is applicable in every situation.

-Physical Goods Merchants should provide an invoice that describes what product was purchased, when and how it was shipped (with tracking information included), any refunds issued, and copies of any interactions between the customer and the merchant.
+- Physical Goods Merchants should provide an invoice that describes what product was purchased, when and how it was shipped (with tracking information included), any refunds issued, and copies of any interactions between the customer and the merchant.

-Digital Goods Merchants should provide documentation such as invoices, IP logs, internal data, social media postings, or anything else that proves the customer made use of the software or subscription they purchased.
+- Digital Goods Merchants should provide documentation such as invoices, IP logs, internal data, social media postings, or anything else that proves the customer made use of the software or subscription they purchased.
 On chargebacks against a recurring billing, it can be helpful to attach receipts for previous billings that the customer did not dispute, to demonstrate that they accepted these charges in the past.

-Digital Services Merchants may have a hard time furnishing proof that digital services like consultations have actually been used by customers who initiate chargebacks.
+- Digital Services Merchants may have a hard time furnishing proof that digital services like consultations have actually been used by customers who initiate chargebacks.
 For these merchants, it is important to obtain a written agreement, either physically or electronically signed, before providing service to a customer.
-Other than that, the best evidence is relevant documentation such as invoices, social media postings related to the receipt of your services, IP logs, etc
+Other than that, the best evidence is relevant documentation such as invoices, social media postings related to the receipt of your services, IP logs, etc.

-A successful representment is not always the end of the story.
+However, representment is not always the end of the story.

 Customers and banks can pursue the chargeback further, to the pre-arbitration stage.
 Your option at this point is to accept arbitration from the card network or provide new evidence.
 The best way to avoid pre-arbitration is to present the best, most compelling evidence you can in the chargeback representment phase.